 - 6Place in the oven and bake, spooning remaining sauce over top halfway through, until salmon is opaque, 12-15 minutes.

 - 7Heat a skillet over medium heat.

 - 8Wash bok choy, trim ends, and separate into leaves.

 12 baby bok choy

 - 9Coat bottom of skillet with oil.
 Add remaining garlic and ginger and pepper; cook until fragrant, 15-30 seconds.

 about 2 tbsp virgin coconut oil ¼ tsp crushed red pepper

 - 10Add bok choy and soy sauce.
 Tossing occasionally, cook until greens are just wilted and stalks are tender-crisp, 2-3 minutes.

 - 11Uncover the rice and fluff with a fork.

-- 12To serve, arrange rice, tofu, and bok choy in a bowl.
+- 12To serve, arrange salmon, rice, and bok choy on a plate.
 Enjoy!